DNNCommunity/DNNDocs/content/administrators/extensions/about-extensions/index.md

 A DNN extension can contain a module, a theme, or other components that extend the functionality of the DNN Platform.

-Thousands of third-party modules and themes are available from these sources:

-*   [DNN Store](https://store.dnnsoftware.com): Extensions for sale.
-Some developers provide versions that include the source code.
+Thousands of third-party modules and themes are available from the [DNN Store](https://store.dnnsoftware.com).
+There are extensions for sale, including versions that include the source code, as well as some free extension.
-*   [DNN Forge](https://www.DNNSoftware.com/Forge): Open source and free extensions.

 You can also create your custom [modules](xref:create-module) and [themes](xref:create-theme).